 Charley Shimanski is President of the Air Rescue Commission for the International Commission for Alpine Rescue.
 He is a 30-year member of Alpine Rescue Team and Mountain Rescue Program Coordinator, Flight For Life Colorado.
 He is also Past President and Education Director for the Mountain Rescue Association, a national organization of rescue mountaineers.

-Charley has participated as a field member and Incident Commander for hundreds of rescues among Colorado's highest peaks, and has consulted rescue mountaineers, mountain guides, and climbers throughout the world, from Israel to China, from Mt.
+Charley has participated in hundreds of rescues among Colorado's highest peaks, and has consulted rescue mountaineers, mountain guides, and climbers throughout the world, from Israel to China, from Mt.
 Kilimanjaro to Aconcagua.